aisecuritygateway/aisecuritygateway/README.md

 # AISG — AI Security Gateway

-### Open-source AI firewall & LLM proxy with built-in PII redaction, prompt injection blocking, and secret leak prevention.
+### Open-source AI firewall & LLM proxy with built-in PII redaction, prompt injection blocking, secret leak prevention, and enterprise governance (SSO, RBAC, SIEM).

 AISG is a vendor-neutral AI governance layer that sits between your application and any LLM provider.
 It scans every request for sensitive data and attacks — and redacts or blocks them before anything reaches the model.
 Self-hosted via Docker, OpenAI SDK compatible, Apache 2.0.